link1905/system-design-101/content/docs/design-patterns/distributed-job-patterns.md

 m.w1.output -> r.w2.data
 ```

+{{% /steps %}}

-We see that the process focuses on data grouped by unique keys,
+This process focuses on data grouped by unique keys,
-making data of different keys can be distributed and processed on different workers in parallel.
+enabling data associated with different keys to be distributed and processed in parallel on different workers.

-A critical problem of **MapReduce** is significantly using network bandwidth and cloning data.
+A critical challenge with **MapReduce** is its significant use of network bandwidth and data duplication.
-You may carefully consider the applicability of **MapReduce**,
+Careful consideration should be given to the applicability of **MapReduce**.
-small datasets are not good targets for highlighting the power of parallelism,
+Small datasets are not ideal for showcasing the benefits of parallelism;
-the performance is even downgraded sometimes because of moving data a lot.
+in such cases, performance might even degrade due to extensive data movement.